25 Engaging Role Playing Activities for Speech Development in Children

 Activity: Organize a pretend fashion show where children describe outfits and accessories.

 Case Example: Sophia, age 9, is working on her /f/ sound.
-As a fashion show commentator, she describes “fabrics,” “fashions,” and “footwear,” giving her multiple opportunities to practice her target sound.
+As a fashion show commentator, she describes “fabrics,” “fashions,” and “footwear,” providing multiple opportunities to practice her target sound.

 16. Space Explorer